The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 The conditions that have made producers resilient to previous market price signals are likely to hold up going forward.
 Most producers are subject to long-term off-take and throughput agreements with various midstream processors and shippers.
 Failure to deliver on minimum volumes results in both foregone revenues and penalties.
 Moreover, long-term off-take commitments are tied corporate guidance which - as previously detailed - currently signal massive growth.

-In the October edition of the President's Monthly Report, Peyto Exploration and Development Corp's (OTCPK:PEYUF) CEO - the legendary Darren Gee - gives several additional reasons as to why shut-ins will not scale.
+In the October edition of the President's Monthly Report, Peyto Exploration and Development Corp.'s CEO - the legendary Darren Gee - gives several additional reasons as to why shut-ins will not scale.

 Thus, producers who own and control their own processing and gathering infrastructure are slightly better positioned to control the pace of operations, but even they are exposed to long-term off-take agreements with central product midstreamers.
 For example, Gee boasts of being able to temporarily cut 10% of production due to lower prices, as if this were a significant quantity.

-Peyto's well above-average level of operational flexibility means that most producers have their hands tied.
+Peyto's well-above-average level of operational flexibility means that most producers have their hands tied.
 Midstream interests are aligned with maximizing throughput, since this is how they are paid.
 As long as the upstream assets operate, upstream profitability and even solvency is immaterial.
 As we have seen in the past few years, bankruptcies alone are insufficient to force supply-demand rationalizations, as well operators are largely unaffected by ownership restructuring.

 Capital Markets to Provide Delayed Forcing Mechanism